single-spa/single-spa.js.org/docs/starting-from-scratch.md

             loader: 'babel-loader',
           },
             {
-              // This plugin will allow us to use html templates when we get to the angular1 app
+              // This plugin will allow us to use html templates when we get to the angularJS app
                 test: /\.html$/,
                 exclude: /node_modules/,
                 loader: 'html-loader',